yrat/deploytoazure/README.md

 # deploytoazure

-This project is just used for a course.
+This project is just used for a course which the aim is to test some of the MEAN functionalities.